zebrunner/community-edition/docs/getting_started.md

   * Reporting toolset: postgres, zafira/zafira-ui, rabbitmq, elasticsearch, redis, logstash
   * CI: jenkins-master, jenkins-slave-web, jenkins-slave-api
   * Selenium web and mobile: selenium hub, ggr, selenoid
-  * Sonarqube: sonarqube, ftp,
+  * Sonarqube: sonarqube
   * Local storage: ftp
   Note: It has sense to disable whole group.
 Also make sure to update depends_on in docker-compose and ./nginx/conf/default.conf to disable/comment services.

 ### Security setup  (strongly recommended for publicly available environments)
 * Regenerate AUTH_TOKEN_SECRET for production environment.
 (It should be base64 encoded value based on randomized string)